graphprotocol/contracts/packages/deploy/Design.md

-# Issuance Deployment Design (Canonical)
+# Deploy Package Design

-This document is the single source of truth for deploying the issuance system.
-See DeploymentGuide.md for step-by-step instructions and Governance.md for the governance workflow.
+This document describes the design for the cross-package orchestration system in `packages/deploy/`.

+**Status:** This document contains both current implementation and aspirational design.
+TODOs mark features not yet implemented.

+**Note:** For component deployment (REO, IA, DirectAllocation), see `packages/issuance/deploy/`.
+For detailed deployment guides, see that package's `docs/` directory.

 ## Goals